idia640/presentations/week03/PITCHME.md

 Groves, R. (2004).
 Survey errors and survey costs.
 John Wiley & Sons.

+Price, P., Jhangiani, R, & Chiang, I. (2015) Research Methods in Psychology. https://opentextbc.ca/researchmethods/

+Note:

+If you find you need to design a survey for work and want to dive in deeper, University of Michigan seems to have some good courses via Coursera.

 ---

 ## Survey References

 Groves, R., Fowler Jr, F., Couper, M., Lepkowski, J., Singer, E., & Tourangeau, R. (2009).
 Survey methodology 2nd ed.
 John Wiley & Sons.